opendp/deployments-registry-ui/pages/background/trust-models.md

 An important aspect of differential privacy is defining what it is we are endeavoring to protect.
 Ultimately, we usually are trying to protect the atomic data subjects of a dataset: people, businesses, entities.
 However, depending on the dataset itself, rows of the data table may refer to different things and individual subjects may have a causal effect on more than one record.

-Event-level privacy, as described in ([35]), refers to a dataset where we are protecting the rows of a dataset.
-Each row might pertain to a single data subject in its whole, or a single event such as a credit card transaction.
+<div style="margin-bottom: 0.5rem;">Event-level privacy, as described in ({%- include bib-link.html key="NIST" -%}), refers to a dataset where we are protecting the rows of a dataset.
+Each row might pertain to a single data subject in its whole, or a single event such as a credit card transaction.</div>

 Group privacy refers to settings where we have multiple data subjects who are linked in some manner such that we care about hiding the contribution of the group.
 An example of this might be a household in the setting of a census.
 Finally, there is entity-level privacy.
 Similar to group-level privacy, this is when multiple records can be linked to a single entity.
 An example of this would be credit card transactions.
 One data subject may have zero or multiple transactions associated with them, thus in order to protect the privacy of the entity we need to limit the effect of all records associated with each entity.